Google Ads Marketing

 To improve search performance, Google ignores (doesn’t index) common words called stop words (such as the, is, on, or, of, how, why, as well as certain single digits and single letters).
 Stop words are so common that they do little to narrow a search, and therefore they can safely be discarded.
 The indexer also ignores some punctuation and multiple spaces, as well as converting all letters to lowercase, to improve Google’s performance.

 The query processor has several parts, including the user interface (search box), the “engine” that evaluates queries and matches them to relevant documents, and the results formatter.
 PageRank is Google’s system for ranking web pages.
 A page with a higher PageRank is deemed more important and is more likely to be listed above a page with a lower PageRank.

 Google considers over a hundred factors in computing a PageRank and determining which documents are most relevant to a query, including the popularity of the page, the position and size of the search terms within the page, and the proximity of the search terms to one another on the page.
 A patent application discusses other factors that Google considers when ranking a page.
 Visit SEOmoz.org’s report for an interpretation of the concepts and the practical applications contained in Google’s patent application.

 Example Tags (keywords): crawling, google, PageRank, queries, results, spider, stop words, technology, URLs.

-We use professional analytical tools to provide our clients with in-depth monthly (or ad hoc) reporting.
+At Right Click Media South Africa we use professional analytical tools to provide our clients with in-depth monthly (or ad hoc) reporting.
 These reports are fully customisable and we craft each reporting system to suit the individual needs of each client.
 Information such as success in particular demographic ranges, bounce rates, device usability, CPC (cost per click), conversion rates and visitor frequency.